Spring is here, and I’m here to talk about creating a family-friendly garden!

 You could keep things traditional with a large parasol and bring the indoors outside with some large garden sofas and chairs.

 Or think outside the box and add a summer house?
-Or make use of a shaded area and hang hammocks, beanbags and outdoor cushions!
+Or make use of a shaded area and hang hammocks, a hanging egg chair, beanbags and outdoor cushions!

 Sounds amazing, even if I do say so myself!